kamerynjw/kamerynjw.github.io/teaching/2019/math454/syllabus.md

 KOKUA Program
 =====

-Information about the KOKUA Program, the UH Mānoa office for students with disabilities can be found on [their website](http://www.hawaii.edu/kokua/).
+Any student who feels they may need accommodation based on the impact of a disability should contact the KOKUA Program, the UH Mānoa office for students with disabilities.
+I am happy to work with you and KOKUA to ensure reasonable accommodations in my course.
+Further information and contact details can be found on [their website](http://www.hawaii.edu/kokua/).

 Counseling and Student Development Center